-Be sure to register for items in a range of prices so that people can choose gifts within their means.
-Provide a mix of goods: Think traditional for older relatives, affordable and fun for college pals.
+Register for items in a range of prices so people can choose gifts within their means.
+Provide a mix of goods: Think traditional for older relatives, and affordable and fun for college pals.
 It may sound a bit manipulative, but you've got to make your registry choices appealing—and easy for your guests to buy.

 11. Take Your Time

 12. Get Plenty of Plates

-It's a good idea to request eight to twelve place settings .
-Dinner parties are most successful with six to eight people, but if you have a large family and plan on entertaining during holidays, you may want more.
+It's a good idea to request 8 to 12 place settings.
+Regular dinner parties are usually six to eight people, but if you have a large family and plan on entertaining during holidays, you may want more.

 13. Guide the Gift-Giving

 14. Check on Your Peers

 Looking for a good point of reference?
 Browse registries of the newlywed couples you know.
 Not only will it give you inspiration for your own list, you'll be able to see what was actually purchased, and what items guests steered clear of.

 15. Know Your Lingo

 China, while a popular registry gift, is a catchall term often used to describe dinnerware and dishes.
 Formal or fine, china is usually more expensive than casual china, is of a higher quality, and includes bone china and porcelain.
 Casual china, such as earthenware and stoneware, is often less costly and tends to be lower quality.

 16. Stay in Season

-If you have longer than one year before the wedding, don't register for seasonal items that will be replaced in a few months.
+If you have longer than one year before the wedding, don't register for seasonal items that'll be replaced in a few months.
 When guests go to purchase gifts, they may find those things have been discontinued.